getify/Functional-Light-JS/ch3.md

 This technique is called currying.

-To illustrate, let's imagine we had a curried version of `ajax(..)` already created.
+To first illustrate, let's imagine we had a curried version of `ajax(..)` already created.
 This is how we'd use it:

 ```js
 curriedAjax( "http://some.api/person" )